dopiaza/slack-exception-logger-bundle/README.md

 `webhook` is the URL of the incoming web hook for your Slack instance.

 `botname` is the name of the user that message will be posted as in your Slack channel.
-This defaults to `symfony-bot`.
+It has no default value.
+If no value is specified, Slack will use the name specified in your incoming web hook integration.

 `name` is the name of your symfony application.
 This is useful if you have multiple apps all posting to the same channel.